Women in Leadership: Utilizing Digital Opportunities

 Over the years, we’ve made great strides towards improving women’s position in business and society.
-This is something we celebrate today.
 But at the same time, we are far removed from having accomplished across-the-board gender equality.
 In the corporate world, this is no different.

 Globally, we are closing the gender gap in critical areas such as health and education, but for economic participation it has actually widened, resulting in a gap that is only 58 percent closed (see the annual Global Gender Gap Report 2017 by the World Economic Forum).